 Natural healing times are super important metrics during rehabilitation.
 Still, all by themselves, they’re not sufficient to guide decision-making.
 If your tendon should be healed according to the natural healing times but it still hurts while climbing way below your regular climbing grade, you can’t progress.
 That’s why you should always combine the information I discussed so far with functional milestones.
 Can you move your joint pain-free through its entire range of motion?
 Like raising your arms overhead or bending your knee fully.
 And can you do a full squat or hang on two arms?
 With this information, you can decide better if and how you should climb.

-These are the groups of functional milestones for rehabilitation.
+These are the groups of functional milestones for rehabilitation to climb again after injury.
 The best way would be to compare them to normative values derived from large databases containing the physical prerequisites for rock climbers to climb a certain grade.
 Mostly this is not the case these are not available. though so you can compare the injured and healthy sides.

 And then the climbing-specific milestones.